-The federal government employs public policy analysts in civil service, military, and political appointment capacities.
-Professionals who work for government bodies usually specialize in an area of public policy like housing, agriculture, economic development, and foreign affairs.
+The federal government employs public policy analysts in civil service, military, and political appointments.
+Professionals who work for the government usually specialize in an area of public policy like housing, agriculture, economic development, or foreign affairs.

 - Scientific Research and Development Services

 Researchers work for government agencies, nonprofits, and private businesses.
-They conduct studies to gauge public opinion about specific issues and use the findings to facilitate policy development and program implementation.
+They conduct studies to gauge public opinion about specific issues and use their findings to facilitate policy development and program implementation.

 - Colleges, Universities, and Professional Schools

-Public policy professionals who work for higher education institutions usually hold teaching and research roles.
+Public policy professionals can work as professors at colleges and universities.
 They can also pursue administrative positions, using their analytical skills to bolster university operations and improve student retention.

 - Local Government, Excluding Schools and Hospitals